Philipp Moog

-Philipp Moog (born August 29, 1961 in Munich, Germany) is a German television actor, author and voice actor.
+Philipp Moog (born August 29, 1961 in Munich, Germany) is a German television actor, Novelist, Teleplay-author, Audiobooknarrator and voice actor.
 He is the German voice of Neil Patrick Harris, Ewan McGregor and Owen Wilson.

 Career

 In 1983, having been discovered by George Roy Hill, he starred in the movie The Little Drummer Girl along with Diane Keaton and Klaus Kinski.
 From 1984 to 1986 he studied at the Neighborhood Playhouse School of the Theatre and the Juilliard School in New York.
 In 1987 he was a member of Joanne Woodwards group Actor's und Director's Lab.

 Since the late 1980s he mainly appeared in German TV shows, for example Derrick, The Old Fox and Tatort.
 He had a recurring role in the ZDF series Sperling.
 He also wrote two screenplays for two episodes of Sperling.